artificial-life-lab/population-dynamics/README.md

 ```(bash)
 python causal_inference/base/lv_simulator.py
 ```
+This will take all the default arguments and configuration to run a simulation instance of lotka-volterra population dynamics.

-- The simulation statistics will be saved in the `repo/results` directory.
+- The simulation statistics will be saved in the `repo/results` directory by default.